niamul64/Django-Backend/README.md

 >>> print(Musician.objects.all)
 # we will see a obj
 ```
-### ste10: insert data in database from admin panel
+### ste10: insert data in database from admin panel, register model in admin.py
 1. Create a superuser:
 $ python manage.py createsuperuser
 $